 Cyrus: We are a good writing team and we write good songs together.
 We really level each other out.
 When we are in the studio together, we write songs quickly.
 A lot of times when we go into the studio, we just talk for the first few hours and then finally, we start writing.
 We just have fun together.

-Blast: What do you think inspires you personally and the music that you both write?
+Blast Magazine: What inspires you personally and the music that you both write?

 Cyrus: Mason is more up-to-date on current bands and bands that are more similar to us.
 I listen to a lot of hip-hop, country, and 80’s rock and roll.
 Just living life and the things that we do in our everyday lives, whether that’s performing, partying, drinking, or smoking.
 For a song, it can be a made-up story.
 For “She Likes Girls”, that never happened to either of us, but we just write about situations and things that we think of in our head.
 A song is just a way to tell a story, so we are, in a way, storytellers.